1. Make a plan

 2. Prioritise your appliances

-To save the most money and generate the greatest benefit for the environment, you could considering replacing the appliances that use the most gas, first.
+To save the most money and generate the greatest benefit for the environment, consider replacing the appliances that use the most gas, first.
 In most houses, this is heating – and then hot water systems and cooktops.

-Typically, the order of gradually replacing appliances with the highest gas use might look like this:
+Typically, appliances in order of highest gas use might look like this:

 - Gas heater in main living room